 10) Generally, thanking the host for the good meal and inviting them over for a dinner is considered polite and a good way to show your gratitude.

-These basic etiquette tips will help you save face while at a Thai household.
-The next time you are invited to dine with a Thai family, establish yourself as a person who respects and shares the same love for culture that your host does and ensure your spot at future meals.
+These basic etiquette tips will help you conduct yourself properly while in a Thai household.
+The next time you are invited to dine with a Thai family, establish yourself as a person who respects and shares the same love for their culture that your host does and ensure future invitations for subsequent meals.

 Find your nearest Asian Store